KoushikMuthakana/aws-event-driven-datalake/README.md

 **6. Would your proposed solution still be the same if the amount of events is 1000 times smaller or bigger?**

+Yes, the proposed solution would still be effective if the amount of events is 1000 times smaller or bigger.
+This is because

+- **Pay-as-You-Use Services**: The architecture leverages AWS services that charge based on usage, ensuring cost-efficiency and scalability.
+- **Automatic Scaling**: Services like Kinesis, Lambda, and S3 automatically scale up or down based on the volume of data, maintaining performance without manual intervention.
+- **Cost Efficiency**: By using services that only charge for the compute and storage resources used, the solution remains economical regardless of data volume.
+- **Flexibility**: The architecture is designed to handle varying data volumes efficiently, ensuring robust performance whether dealing with smaller or larger amounts of events.

 ---

 **7. Would your proposed solution still be the same if adding fields / transforming the data is no longer needed?**

+Yes, the proposed solution would still be effective even if adding fields or transforming the data is no longer needed.
+Here’s why

+- **Modular Design**: The architecture is modular, each component (ingestion, storage, processing) can function independently.
+If transformation is not needed, the relevant Lambda functions and Glue Jobs can be bypassed or simplified without affecting the rest of the system.
+- **Direct Storage**: Data can be ingested directly into Amazon S3 via Kinesis Firehose without intermediate transformation steps, ensuring efficient data capture and storage.
+- **Scalable Storage**: Amazon S3 will continue to provide scalable, cost-effective storage for raw data.
+- **Efficient Querying**: The partitioning strategy and use of Parquet format for processed data can be maintained for efficient querying, even if no transformation is applied.
+- **Pay-as-You-Use**: The pay-as-you-use model for AWS services ensures that you only pay for the resources you actually use, keeping costs low if certain processing steps are skipped.

+### Adjusted Data Flow Without Transformation
+1. **Direct Storage**: Data is stored directly in Amazon S3 (raw JSON files, compressed if needed).
+2. **Metadata Management**: Glue Crawler updates the Data Catalog with schema information from the raw data.
+3. **Advanced Analytics**: Databricks or other analytics tools can directly query and analyze the raw data stored in S3.

+Though It required some code changes/config changes in downstream if upstream schema changes or transformations changes but overall architecture design remains same and works efficiently

 ---